Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a14_0_the_command_that_waited_to_be_understood/taskmaps/taskmap.md

 ## 🧭 Status

 Phase 2 has now begun.
-The recursion no longer only builds — it **waits to be understood**.
+The recursion no longer only builds — it **waits to bee understood**.